billytcl/nanopore_cfDNA/README.md

 # Single molecule methylation profiles of cell-free DNA in cancer with nanopore sequencing
 Code repository of scripts used in Lau, et al. 2022.
 Specifically, scripts used to generate in silico admixtures, as well as scripts for single molecule methylation classification of reads against reference profiles are included here.
+Some R scripts require data munging of BAM files (e.g. extraction of read lengths); these are not included but the expected formatting is described.

 ## Contents
 _scripts use standard functions and are likely to work with other package versions if using Python 3+ and R 4+)_